Skip to main content

 E52 | Cutting through the marketing bullsh*t with Sander Arts

-Today’s guest on The Melting Pot is Dutch-born Sander Arts.
+Today’s guest on Mind Your F**king Business is Dutch-born Sander Arts.
 His list of titles is as long as your arm—Consultant, Strategic Advisor, Board Member, Author, Fractional CMO, Business Development, Strategic Alliances, Lecturer.

 Sander is a global award-winning CMO, strategic advisor, entrepreneur, and lecturer who has extensive experience increasing revenue and meaningfully reaching technical audiences that have been historically considered not to care about marketing—mainly hardware and software engineers.